 The scare doesn’t stop there.
 After my obygyn, Dr. Richards said “Are you guys ready?” there was only silence…there was no cries…there was nothing but shoving and pushing on my big tummy.
 Yes, I can feel them pushing!
 One nurse rushed to my side – whispered something to the other nurse that watches my oxygen before they started pushing my stomach from my side.
-I felt nauseous and worry I might threw up.
+I felt nauseous and worry I might throw up.

 That was the longest 15 minutes of my life…

 What went wrong?
 What’s going on?
-Did the nurse supposed to push my stomach from my side?
+Did the nurse suppose to push my stomach from my side?
 Is my baby OK?
 Why is he not crying?
 From all the baby stories I watched on TLC and Discovery channels they suppose to cry!

 After what seemed like an eternity that big loud cries finally filled the cold room!

 Tears rolled down my face…my arms twitched to hold him…my baby has ‘arrived’.